The following is an address by Permanent Secretary in the Ministry of Labor Ron Dublin-Collins:

 There are 541 million young workers in the world today, accounting for [more than] 15 percent of the global labour force.
 They include students who work in their spare time, apprentices, interns, young people who have finished or dropped out of compulsory education, young workers in family businesses, and self-employed workers.

 Young workers can bring energy, new ideas and a fresh perspective.
 However, young workers are also at risk of workplace injury due to their lack of experience and maturity, and they may be less aware of workplace health and safety risks and responsibilities.
+However if you were to get injured at the workplace, sometimes though you might find it difficult to find the right lawyer.
+There are plenty that you could look at, for example this personal injury lawyer lincoln ne, however, it is a good idea to make sure that you use someone who lives close to you.

 We can help to create a safe and healthy environment for young workers by providing the right tools and training to complete work safely, and educating young workers about their rights and responsibilities, and to act responsibly.
 These, and others, will most certainly contribute to a culture of well being, safe, healthy and decent work conditions for all.
 Research suggests that young workers suffer from injury and illness on the job at far higher rates than their adult counterparts.
 Modern labour markets are a tough place for young jobseekers.
 Many feel pressure to accept the first job offer they get, often without considering if the working conditions put their health and safety at risk.
+If you were to have any sort of injury within the workplace, then consider using a reliable solicitor and look at this injury at work guide.

 The Ministry of Labour, in its efforts to promote decent work, joins employers and workers in renewing the commitment to the development of solutions aimed at improving the situation in workplaces which will create and maintain a safe and healthy environment.